How to Make Paper Flowers for Spring using Tissue Paper

 Video

-Also, because a video is worth 1,000,000 words, I create a short video showing you how to make these flowers.
+Also, because a video is worth a thousand words, I created a short video showing you how to make these flowers.
 You can always hit the pause button and rewind if you need more visual information for specific steps.

 Conclusion